Jacquard machine: Importance in computing

 The Jacquard head used replaceable punched cards to control a sequence of operations.
 It is considered an important step in the history of computing hardware.
 The ability to change the pattern of the loom's weave by simply changing cards was an important conceptual precursor to the development of computer programming and data entry.
 Charles Babbage knew of Jacquard machines and planned to use cards to store programs in his Analytical Engine.
-In the late 19th century, Herman Hollerith took the idea of using punched cards to store information a step further when he created a punched card tabulating machine which he used to input data for the 1890 U.S. Census.
+In the late 19th century, Herman Hollerith took the idea of using punched cards to store information a step further when he created a punched card tabulating machine which he used to input data for the 1890 United States census.
 A large data processing industry using punched-card technology was developed in the first half of the twentieth century—dominated initially by the International Business Machine corporation (IBM) with its line of unit record equipment.
 The cards were used for data, however, with programming done by plugboards.

 Some early computers, such as the 1944 IBM Automatic Sequence Controlled Calculator (Harvard Mark I) received program instructions from a paper tape punched with holes, similar to Jacquard's string of cards.
 Later computers executed programs from higher-speed memory, though cards were commonly used to load the programs into memory.
 Punched cards remained in use in computing up until the mid-1980s.